13 Native American Scholarships for College (2026 - 2027)

 What Is the Cobell Scholarship?

 The Cobell Scholarship, administered by Indigenous Education, Inc., provides need-based and merit-based awards for Native American and Alaska Native students.
-Eligibility includes:
+This scholarship honors the legacy of Elouise Cobell and the landmark Cobell v.
+Salazar settlement, which focused on Native land and trust issues.

 • Enrollment as a member of a federally recognized tribe.